 Apart from their superb academic credentials, members of the group have, on average, more than 20 years of experience working with professional organizations of various kinds, including Fortune 500 companies, and training and coaching managers in more than 40 countries.

 The Data Analytics Faculty Group

 The Data Analytics Faculty Group is one of the strongest academic teams in the data analytics field in Europe.
 It is led by Professor Miklos Koren (PhD, Harvard), a leading specialist on the impact of technology on competitive advantage who led a European Research Grant on the patterns of flow of technology from the West to Central and Eastern Europe.
-The group also includes Professor Arieda Muco, who specializes in data visualization, and Professor Gabor Bekes, who is currently finishing one of the first textbooks on applied data analytics for managers (Data Analysis for Business, Economics and Policy: Patterns, Prediction and Causality, Cambridge University Press).
+The group also includes Professor Anand Murugesan, assistant professor of Economics, and Professor Gabor Bekes, who has recently finished one of the first textbooks on applied data analytics for managers (Data Analysis for Business, Economics and Policy: Patterns, Prediction and Causality, Cambridge University Press).
 The group also cooperates closely with CEU’s highly innovative Department of Network and Data Science, which includes Professor Gerardo Iñiguez, a scholar, startup co-founder and videogames developer, as well as Professor János Kértész, the author of more than 200 publications.